Testing & Placement

 Access to the English Test

-The English test is delivered through the eLearning platform.
-This test must be completed in one sitting, so be sure to allow approx. 90 minutes to complete this test.
-Remember, incoming students must complete all of their required placement tests within 72 hours of the start of their first test.
+The test is delivered through the eLearning platform.
+The test must be completed in one sitting – allow approximately 90 minutes.
+Incoming students must complete all required placement tests within 72 hours of starting their first test.

 After completing the test, English placements are typically available within 1-2 weeks.